brwnj/repertoire/README.md

 1. Create tags from IMGT regions

     `python create_tags.py -v -l 35 trav.fa > trav.tags.fa`

+    * result must be a substring within the reads. too long and you won't find any reads. too short and you'll lose regions as a unique substring among them will not found.

 1. Find seeds among your reads